 The destination will be Storage Account.
 We give its name, the name of the BLOB to which the disk image will go, and the name of the resource group in which it is located.
 Finally, the name of the created disk image.

-If we do not have a Storage Account created in the target location, we need to create it.
+If you do not have a Storage Account created in the target location, you need to create it.

 # SOURCE $SnapshotResourceGroup = "ResourceGroupNAME1" $SnapshotName = "SnapshotName" # DESTINATION $StorageAccount = "StorageAccountNAME" $StorageAccountBlob = "StorageAccountBlobNAME" $storageaccountResourceGroup = "ResourceGroupNAME2" $vhdname = "disk_image_name" #SA_KEY $StorageAccountKey = (Get-AzStorageAccountKey -Name $StorageAccount -ResourceGroupName $StorageAccountResourceGroup).value $snapshot = Get-AzSnapshot -ResourceGroupName $SnapshotResourceGroup -SnapshotName $SnapshotName #GRANTING ACCESS $snapshotaccess = Grant-AzSnapshotAccess -ResourceGroupName $SnapshotResourceGroup -SnapshotName $SnapshotName -DurationInSecond 3600 -Access Read -ErrorAction stop $DestStorageContext = New-AzStorageContext –StorageAccountName $storageaccount -StorageAccountKey $StorageAccountKey -ErrorAction stop Write-Output "START COPY" Start-AzStorageBlobCopy -AbsoluteUri $snapshotaccess.AccessSAS -DestContainer $StorageAccountBlob -DestContext $DestStorageContext -DestBlob "$($vhdname).vhd" -Force -ErrorAction stop Write-Output "END COPY"